 Laurie Feldman is Professor of Psychology at The University at Albany, State University of New York and Senior Scientist at Haskins Laboratories in New Haven, CT.
 Her research focuses on how speakers of a language understand and produce words composed of several meaningful components (morphemes).
 It spans native language processing of several languages with very different structures (viz., HEBREW, SERBIAN, CHINESE as well as ENGLISH) and mastery of past tense inflectional morphology in English among speakers and readers with non-native as well as native proficiency.
 Much of the work is conducted abroad and has been supported by fellowships from NAS and from NSF/WISC (AAAS).
 She has a history of support from NICHD to Haskins Laboratories.
 She edited a volume entitled Morphological Aspects of Language Processing.
 She serves on the editorial boards of Journal of Experimental Psychology: Learning, Memory, and Cognition and Mental Lexicon.
 She is a fellow of the Association for Psychological Science.
 She worked on the salary task force at The University at Albany.

-Judith Kroll is Distinguished Professor of Psychology, at University of California, Riverside.
+Judith Kroll is Distinguished Professor of Language Science, at University of California, Irvine.
 Together with Annette de Groot, she co-edited Tutorials in Bilingualism: Psycholinguistic Perspectives (1997, Erlbaum) and the Handbook of Bilingualism: Psycholinguistic Approaches (2005, Oxford).
 She served as a co-editor of Bilingualism: Language and Cognition from its founding in 1997 until 2001 and its coordinating editor from 2001-2002.
 She serves on the editorial boards of Journal of Memory and Language, Journal of Experimental Psychology: Learning, Memory, and Cognition, International Journal of Bilingualism, and Psychological Science, and on the governing board of the Psychonomic Society.
 She is a fellow of the Association for Psychological Science and of Division 3 of the American Psychological Association.
 The research that she and her students conduct concerns the acquisition, comprehension, and production of two languages during second language learning and in proficient bilingual performance.
 Their work, using behavioral and neurocognitive methods, is supported by grants from the National Science Foundation and the National Institutes of Health.

 Stony Brook University